anjalbinayak/dark-theme-switcher/README.md

 # dark-theme-switcher

+## The idea

+This package allows you to easily add a theme switcher in your application.
+Depending on your needs, this can be done with just one line of code!

 ## Installation

-You can use the script directly in browser or install it via npm.
-Choose one of the following options:
+There are two ways to install this package:

+1. using it directly in the browser or
+2. installing it via npm

+You decide! ;)

 ### 1. HTML